syl20bnr/spacemacs-elpa-mirror/melpa/no-littering-readme.txt

 We still have a long way to go until most built-in and many third- party path variables are properly "themed".
 Like a color-theme, this package depends on user contributions to accomplish decent coverage.
-Pull requests are highly welcome.
+Pull requests are highly welcome (but please follow the conventions described below and in the pull request template).

 Usage: